-The Central PA Humane Society is OPEN to the public during our normal operating hours in an limited capacity.
+The Central PA Humane Society is OPEN BY APPOINTMENT ONLY to the public during our normal operating hours.
+If you need to come to the shelter for any reason please call us first on (814) 942-5402 to schedule an appointment.

-Access will be limited to a certain number of customers at any one time.
 All customers will be asked to undergo a temperature check, sanitize their hands and are required to wear a mask at all times.
-Please be aware that due to limited numbers allowed in our building there may be a wait time involved before you can be admitted.

 We are processing adoptions!
 If you are interested in adoption please complete our adoption application and send to us via fax (814) 942-8505 or email for dogs and for cats.
 Adoption applications can be found HERE.
-Or you can complete an application when you arrive at the shelter.
-Please note we do not work on a first come, first served basis.
+Please note we do not work on a first come, first served basis and we look for the best match for the animal.

 If you find a stray dog please call your local non-emergency Police Department to dispatch an Animal Control Officer.
 If you find a stray cat please call the shelter on (814) 942-5402 to be added to our waiting list.